open-easyrtc/open-easyrtc/docs/easyrtc_server_install.md

 2. Navigate to your EasyRTC application folder
     - copied from [server_example folder](../server_example/)
     - or using [Git Install Steps]() directly `cd server_example`

+3. Install EasyRTC Sample Server dependencies from NPM
+    - npm install

-3. Run the server using the node command.
+4. Run the server using the node command.
     - `node server.js`